RAVINGAR/Expeditions/README.md

 ## BetonQuest Integration

-*Note, identifiers for POIs and NPCs that have spaces must be replaced with an _ in the BetonQuest config
+*Note, identifiers for POIs and NPCs that have spaces must be replaced with an _ in the BetonQuest config*

+*Additionally, with ALL POI lists, if you specify 'all' (in lowercase), this will consider the objective for all POIs

 ### Objectives